TABLE OF CONTENTS

 Screening

-Each of these checks will result in either a MATCH (where the individual has triggered 1 or many hits) or NO MATCH (where the individual’s check has returned 0 results).
+Each of these checks will result in either a MATCH (where the individual's name has triggered 1 or more hits) or NO MATCH (where the individual’s name has returned 0 results).

 Verification History